kalex19/Mod2-Prototypes/README.md

 <h2>Array.unshift()</h2>
 <h3>array.unshift() adds elements to the beginning of the array and returns the length of the new array.
 It takes the parameters (element 1....elementN).</h3>
 <p>In this example, there is one array (foods).</p>
-<p>Three new elements (2, 'watermelon', and 'peach') are added to the array, bringing the index count up to 11, which is logged in the console.</p>
+<p>Three new elements (2, 'watermelon', and 'peach') are added to the array, bringing the length up to 11, which is logged in the console.</p>
 <img src="images/Array Prototypes/arr.unshift Example.png" alt="Array Prototype Unshift ">